 Mobile Event Tent (MET)

 The MET (Mobile Event Tent) is a unique temporary mobile structure.
-The octangular, multi-use space is ingeniously constructed from stretch tent fabric and four customised 20 ft shipping containers.
-The fully equipped creative space, can be an auditorium with seating for 100 people or an open space twelve meters square .
-It’s flexible interior can accommodates, theatre, cinema, dance, music, exhibitions, workshops, meals, community events and much more.
+The main structure of the octangular MET is formed from four customised 20 ft, special high cube shipping containers with side opening doors.
+These are linked by an internal demountable floor and when combined with access ramps produce a completely accessible space for everyone.
+The structure is enveloped in a translucent stretch tent fabric, creating a bespoke fully equipped adaptable space which can be an auditorium with tiered retractable seating for 100 people, or a venue twelve meters square.
+Its flexible interior accommodated, theatre, cinema, dance, music, exhibitions, workshops, meals, community events and much more.

 Artist: Research Design, Jenny Steele, Gavin Renshaw, Professor Charles Quick